 - trans fats

 Eating foods that promote a positive environment such as:

-- Lots of fresh fruits and vegetables – especially sulphur-containing vegetables like broccoli, kale and Brussels sprouts
+- Lots of fresh fruits and vegetables – especially sulfur-containing vegetables like broccoli, kale, and Brussels sprouts

 - small amounts of lean meats

 - good fats like omega 3 fats eg. fish oils